Mwigulu Nchemba

-Mwigulu Lameck Nchemba (born 7 January 1975) is a Tanzanian economist and CCM politician, who serves as the elected Member of Parliament for Iramba West Constituency since 2010.
+Mwigulu Lameck Nchemba (born 7 January 1975) is a Tanzanian economist and CCM politician, who has served as the elected Member of Parliament for Iramba West Constituency since 2010.
 On 13 November 2025, President Samia Suluhu Hassan appointed him as the Prime Minister of Tanzania, succeeding Kassim Majaliwa.
 Before his current appointment, he served as the Minister of Finance in the Tanzanian Cabinet, since March 2021.

 Background and education

 Nchemba was born on 7 January 1975 in Iramba District, in the Singida Region of Tanzania.
 He attended Makunda Primary School, then transferred to Ilboru Secondary School for his middle school education.
 He completed his A-Level schooling at Mazengo Secondary School, graduating in 2000 with the equivalent of a High School Diploma.

 In 2001 he was admitted to the University of Dar es Salaam, graduating with a Bachelor of Economics degree in 2004.
 He went on to obtain a Master of Economics degree in 2006, also from Dar es Salaam University.
 He later obtained a Doctor of Philosophy degree in Economics from the same university.